Counselling & Psychotherapy

 Therapy is more than talking about problems.

-Research consistently shows that one of the strongest predictors of meaningful therapy is the relationship between therapist and client.
-Feeling understood, respected, and emotionally safe creates the foundation for lasting change.
+A strong therapy relationship matters.
+Feeling understood, respected, and emotionally safe creates the foundation for meaningful work.

 My goal is to offer that kind of relationship.